Ansalpandey/JavaPracticals/README.md

-All 10 Java Practicals Done !
+All 21 Java lab practicals completed, tried and tested.!